Wine from Portugal: our organic, biodynamic and natural selection

 Portugal is the 8th largest vineyard in the world, with almost 250,000 hectares of vineyard land.
 Endowed with an oceanic and temperate climate, vines are established in Portugal over a large part of the territory, from Porto to Lisbon, through La Serra da Estrela and as far as the islands of Madeira and the Azores.

-Portugal is the 8th largest vineyard in the world, with almost 250,000 hectares of wine-growing land.
-Endowed with an oceanic and temperate climate, vines are established in Portugal over a large part of the territory, from Porto to Lisbon, through La Serra da Estrela and as far as the islands of Madeira and the Azores.
-In addition to a great diversity of soils (clay, limestone, shale, granite...), Portugal also has a very rich ampelographic heritage.
-Between 300 and 400 autochthonous grape varieties have been listed!
-The most cultivated grape varieties in Portugal are, for the reds, touriga nacional, tinta pinheira, tinta roriz (tempranillo), vinhão; for the whites, loureiro, trajadura, arinto and malvasia.
+In addition to a wide variety of soils (clay, limestone, schist, granite, etc.), Portugal also has a very rich ampelographic heritage.
+Between 300 and 400 indigenous grape varieties have been listed!
+The most widely cultivated grape varieties in Portugal are, for the reds, touriga nacional, tinta pinheira, tinta roriz (tempranillo), vinhão; for the whites, loureiro, trajadura, arinto and malvasia.

 Among the many production regions in Portugal, we can distinguish 4 main ones: